alanng10/Lang/Docue/a.md

 It refers to park that is applicable to all.

 The letter "Q" refers to quest that is applicable to all.
+It refers to queue that is applicable to all.

 The letter "R" refers to refer that is applicable to all.